Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Preparing your luggage| ©Timur Weber

-Although summer comes to an end in September, temperatures continue to be pleasant during the day, so I recommend packing light clothes for those sunny days when it is warm.
+Although summer comes to an end in September, temperatures remain pleasant during the day so I recommend packing light clothes for those sunny days when it is warm.

 However, the days are gradually shortening and the cold is making an appearance, so you will also have to include in your luggage some warm clothes, especially to wear during the night.